-The Vaughan City-wide Streetscape Implementation Manual and Financial Strategy Plan is a collaboration of the City of Vaughan, Region of York, Sierra Planning and Management, Brad Golden & Co., Planning Solutions Inc., Gabriel Mackinnon, Genivar Ontario Inc., and EDA Collaborative Inc. The leadership, support, enthusiasm and expertise demonstrated by all those involved have been invaluable during this innovative process.
+The Vaughan City-Wide Streetscape Implementation Manual and Financial Strategy is a cross-disciplinary collaboration of the City of Vaughan, Sierra Planning and Management, Brad Golden & Co., Planning Solutions Inc., Gabriel Mackinnon, Genivar Ontario Inc., and EDA Collaborative Inc. The leadership, support, enthusiasm and expertise demonstrated by all those involved have been invaluable during this innovative process.
 This guide is a result of their dedication to building a better Vaughan.